 #1) Having a clearly specified Bug Number: Always assign a unique number to each bug report.
-This, in turn, will help you to identify the bug record.
-If you are using any automated bug-reporting tool then this unique number will be generated automatically each time while you report the bug.
+This, in turn, will help you identify the bug record.
+If you are using any automated bug-reporting tool then this unique number will be generated automatically each time you report a bug.

 Note the number and a brief description of each bug that you reported.